 Violations of the Academic Conduct policy strike at the very heart of the University and the teaching and learning process.
 It is the responsibility of the instructor to determine the appropriate academic penalty for an act of cheating or plagiarism.
 Normally these penalties range from failure on the assignment to failure of the course.
 It is the responsibility of the Provost or his/ her designee to apply general University sanctions for severe or repeat offenses.
 The first violation of the academic integrity policy typically carries no general sanction beyond the academic penalty.
-A second violation will result in the academic penalty plus a general sanction of suspension from the University for a term of no less than one fall or spring semester.
-A third offense will result in the academic penalty plus a general sanction of permanent expulsion from the University.
+A second violation will result in the academic penalty plus a general sanction up to and including suspension from the University for a term of no less than one fall or spring semester.
+A third offense will result in the academic penalty plus a general sanction up to and including permanent expulsion from the University.